British Rail Class 52: Incidents

+Withdrawal

+Withdrawal of the class began in May 1973 with D1019 Western Challenger and D1032 Western Marksman becoming the first members of the class to be withdrawn.
+The final five engines in service were withdrawn in February 1977, these five engines would also survive into preservation with D1023 being donated to the National Collection.

 Preservation

-Seven locomotives have survived into preservation at heritage railways.
-Two have run on the mainline in preservation with D1015 been passed to operate on the mainline since 2002.
+Seven locomotives have survived into preservation at heritage railways, four Swindon-built and three Crewe-built.
+Two have run on the mainline in preservation with D1015 being passed to operate on the mainline since 2002.
 D1062 made a brief appearance in 1980 during the Rocket 150 parade at Rainhill.

 D1022 Western Sentinel was a candidate for preservation and was planned to be purchased by the DTG (Diesel Traction Group), but it was scrapped.
 D1015 Western Champion was purchased for preservation.

 Model railways

-The first model of a Class 52 was produced by Trix (company) to its unusual compromise scale of 3.8mm to 1ft with OO gauge/HO gauge (16.5mm) track.
+The first model of a Class 52 was produced by Trix to its unusual compromise scale of 3.8mm to 1ft with OO gauge/HO gauge (16.5mm) track.
 This model, however, was quite crude.

 In 1979 Hornby Railways launched its first version of the BR Class 52 (type 4) Western in OO gauge.

-Lima (models) also produced a model to OO gauge.
+Lima also produced a model to OO gauge.

-An N gauge model was produced by Graham Farish.
+A British N gauge model was produced by Graham Farish.

 Since then, OO gauge models have been produced by both Heljan, and most recently Dapol, whilst an O gauge model has been produced by Heljan.
-Dapol have also produced a model in N gauge.
+Dapol have also produced a model in British N gauge.
+The Dapol models were produced from a 3D scan of D1015 Western Champion at Tyseley Locomotive Works in February 2011.